glennhenry/cs-notes/docs/software-engineering/06-behavioral-patterns/behavioral-patterns.md

 Chain of responsibility pattern allows an object to pass a request in a chain of potential handlers.
 Each handler in the chain has the ability to handle the request or pass it to the next handler in the chain.
 A request can be handled by multiple handlers.

 Consider a chain of mathematical arithmetic handler that we can choose which operation to do.
 Obviously it is unnecessary to use this pattern for it, but this is for the sake of example.
-Here's a simplified implementation of this :
+Here's a simplified implementation of this:

 ```kotlin
 abstract class MathHandler {